 Alternatively, you can pick up these cute princess themed mason jars from supplier 4 (other designs available).

 Alternatively, make all your drinks pink by serving things like pink lemonade.
 This looks great in a big serving jug or punchbowl with just some simple lemon or lime slices as garnish (see photo below left by Quentin Bacon on My Recipes).

 You can still let them drink this out of tea cups with saucers so they feel more like a princess.
-Alternatively, use these cute royal goblets (below right) to tie in nicely with these princess party ideas.
+Alternatively, use these princess goblets (below right, from supplier 3) to tie in nicely with these princess party ideas.